dev-yakuza/dev-yakuza.github.io/_posts/react-native/2018/2018-09-24-typescript/2018-09-24-typescript-en.md

 categories: 'react-native'
 comments: true

-title: 'typescript'
+title: 'How to use TypeScript in React Native'
-description: 'create react-native project and  develop it by applying typescript.'
+description: Let's see how to configure TypeScript and how to use TypeScript in React Native.
 image: '/assets/images/category/react-native/typescript.jpg'
 ---